PackFitter

 Last updated: April 2026

-May is the coldest month of the Alaska cruise season, and it's where packing mistakes are most costly.
-Temperatures along the Inside Passage in May average 40–55°F (4–13°C), but wind chill on open decks and near glaciers can make it feel like the low 30s.
-Rain is frequent, and cold wind is constant on deck.
-The mistake most May cruisers make is reacting to the cold by packing a bulky coat instead of building a proper layering system — base layers, a warm fleece, and a waterproof shell handle May conditions better and pack significantly smaller.
-This guide focuses on the layering strategy, cold-weather accessories, and functional gear that define comfort on an early-season Alaska cruise.
+May is the coldest month of the Alaska cruise season — 40–55°F (4–13°C) with wind chill near glaciers dropping to the low 30s.
+Rain is frequent, cold wind is constant on deck.
+The common mistake is packing a bulky coat instead of a proper layering system: base layers + warm fleece + waterproof shell handles May conditions better and packs significantly smaller.
+This guide covers the layering strategy, cold-weather accessories, and functional gear for early-season comfort.

 Check if your May Alaska cruise setup fits your bag →